biagiodistefano/replus/README.rst

 There are two useful secondary features:

--  ``non-capturing groups``: these are specified by using the "!" prefix in the group name
+-  ``non-capturing groups``: these are specified by using the "?:" prefix in the group name or key
+-  ``atomic groups``: these are specified by using the "?>" prefix in the group name or key
 -  ``dynamic backreferences``: use ``#`` to reference a previous group and ``@<n>`` to specify how many groups behind